gapacurar/AIFacade/docs/developer_guide.md

         return response
 ```

-We are using BootStrap for the styling, thats why we have that at script-src and style-src.
+We are using Bootstrap for the styling, that's why we have that at script-src and style-src.
 We'll go into that later.

-Furthermore, the application has 2 templates for error handling, 404 and 505.
-Both of these routes are defined directly in the factory app because they have to be **global** and work on any route, not only on a specific blueprint routes.
+Furthermore, the application has two templates for error handling, 404 and 505.
+Both of these routes are defined directly in the factory app because they have to be **global** and work on any route, not only on a specific blueprint route.
 For example, if i were to put those routes in **chat** blueprint then only an error from the routes within the chat's routes will redirect correctly.
-I also added a **/simulate-505** route in order to test the template as it is hard to manually simulate the error
+I also added a **/simulate-505** route in order to test the template, as it is hard to manually simulate the error

 ```python
     # Custom error handler for 404 Not Found